 Every year provides us with opportunities to raise awareness of oral health and how to take positive action.
 Across the national campaigns, the messages are around being informed and about empowering people to make changes.
 The campaigns we support and promote on a local level are:

 National Smile Month runs mid May to mid June each year.
 People can engage in the campaign in a variety of ways and by accessing (or making their own) resources (see the useful links - National Smile Month).
 In recent years the ‘smiley’ has been adopted and embraced by the nation!
-The Oral Health Promotion team engages in local events, media and distributes information to maximise on the National Smile Month opportunities.
+The Oral Health Improvement team engages in local events, media and distributes information to maximise on the National Smile Month opportunities.

 Mouth Cancer Action Month runs for the whole month of November.
 The campaign raises awareness of the disease, its prevalence, the importance of checking our own mouth regularly and of going to the dentist.
-The Oral Health Promotion team promotes these messages and disseminates the campaign materials widely during the month.
+The Oral Health Improvement team promotes these messages and disseminates the campaign materials widely during the month.
 The team is keen to incorporate the Bite Back campaign in the workplace; this provides information on self-check assessments to identify the early stages of mouth cancer.

 Click the link for more information Mini Plant in Oxford received free Mouth Cancer Check-Ups